avidbiscuit/ait-wiki/content/blocks/console.md

 To create a console, once you have fully grown a Tardis there will be a Soul Sand block where the console should be.
 Place a TARDIS Plant on that Soul Sand Block and make sure to light up the area, after a while a console will grow.

 A Console Generator is not needed when first getting the console but you can still craft it.
-You are provided with one Console Generator when you configure a the console.
+You are provided with one Console Generator when you configure the console.
 Although it can be used if you want multiple consoles.

 Here is the crafting recipe for a Console Generator: